lightsalmon-dev/components-library/README.md

 # @lightsalmon/components-library

+Visit the live version of the storybook [here](https://lightsalmon-dev.github.io/components-library).

+This library is a work in progress and it is being developed by the Lightsalmon team.
+It is a collection of React typescript components highly customizable via SCSS vars.
+Stay tuned for more updates.

 # Contribute

 When contributing to this repository you might have errors on imports of `.module.scss` files on stories files, in that